rok-povsic/rok-povsic.github.io-src/content/articles/which-language-for-tws-api.md

 I'd choose C# when using Windows and Java when using other platforms.

 In the end, you want to choose the programming language you know best, or one you want to learn.
-If you know all equally well or know none, I'd recommend what I've written above - probably Python, or C#/Java with large projects.
+If you know all equally well or know none, I'd recommend what I've written above - probably Python, or C#/Java for large projects.